Eudemonis/template-pintereso-bootstrap-jekyll/_posts/2019-01-12-being-realistic.md

 <p style="color: red; font-family: 'Times new roman';"> This is what I call being realistic, even though these things might stop being true at one point in time. </p>

+<p style="color: #f2cf4a; font-family: Babas; font-size: 2em;">To doubt these things, leads often to an endless stream of thoughts that end in <abbr>nowhere-land</abbr> with the only result being the urge to go to sleep and never wake up. </p>